 Some of the treatment solutions used for traditional PTSD can be effective for someone with C-PTSD.
 However, many times, more is required to get through the effects of chronic trauma and deal with the difficult symptoms.
 That’s why working with a therapist with specialized Complex PTSD experience and training is so important.

-Understanding complex PTSD isn’t always easy.
+Understanding complex PTSD symptoms isn’t always easy.
 There isn’t as much known about it when compared to general PTSD.
 Even researchers are still studying it and every day we learn more about healing the effects of childhood trauma.

 But more and more research is suggesting that a phase-based approach to treatment is one of the best ways to get through this specialized form of PTSD.
 The phases include improving your self-management skills, being able to process the trauma you’ve been through, and eventually encouraging more “normalcy” back into your life.